fgindraud/localshare/Readme.md

 Peers on the local network are automatically discovered using Zeroconf mDNS service discovery.
 Distant peers can be manually added by filling ip and port (but performing a transfer requires an open firewall on the destination).

+A command line interface is also available, and should work without requiring any graphical stack support.
+The project can also be compiled with only the command line interface (see `localshare.pro`), reducing dependencies and executable size.

 Setup
 -----